 - damage from vandalism – other than arson.
 Refer to our Vandalism funding page for information about repairing this type of damage.

 Further information on what is or isn't covered

-Trees - damage to trees is not covered by the Programme.
+Damage to trees is not covered by the Programme.
 However, if trees cause damage, for example, if a branch falls on a building during a storm, the Programme may cover the damage to the building.
 Make sure you keep your trees well trimmed so this is less likely to occur.

-Removing asbestos - the Programme will cover the costs of removing damaged asbestos.
+The Programme will cover the costs of removing damaged asbestos.
 It won’t cover the costs of removing undamaged asbestos.

 Pay for damage costing less than $5,000 using your operational funding.

-To pay for damage over $5,000 but not covered by the Programme, use your 5 Year Agreement funding, but only if the property is owned by the Ministry.
+To pay for damage over $5,000 but not covered by the Programme, use your 5 Year Agreement (5YA) funding, but only if the property is owned by the Ministry.
 If you don’t have enough 5YA funding to cover the damage, talk to your local Ministry office.